awillats/clinc/sketches_and_notation/identifiability/IDSNR_notation_matt.md

 2. Set the exogenous noise of node $c$ by setting $s_c$ to any arbitrary value.
 Because $c$'s inputs have been severed, this exogenous noise will be node $c$'s output variance.

 Note that step 1 above will result in $\widetilde{W}_{i,:} = 0$ except for $\widetilde{W}_{i,i} = 1$.

+!!!! - TODO for Adam, I think there's more interprettable stuff that can be said about the impact of closed-loop here.
+Largely based on intuition from the binary version

 ### Impact of CL control on $r(i,j)$